-The Brafferton Indian School operated at the College of William & Mary from c.1700 until 1779.
+The Brafferton Indian School operated at William & Mary from c.1700 until 1779.
 During that time, dozens of Native students attended the institution to learn basic reading, writing, arithmetic and teachings in Christian divinity.
 Today, upwards of 50 federal, state and non-recognized tribes are linked to this historic student body.

 - Native American

-- Alumni of the College of William & Mary
+- Alumni of William & Mary

 - Affiliated with tribes linked to the historical Brafferton student population